lanl/MF-LBM/README.md

         ```
     2. MIC (Intel Xeon Phi) version
         ```sh
-        # Make necessary changes to makefile:
+        # Make necessary changes to the makefile:
         # Choose MIC as the architecture option.
-        # Choose proper compiler.
+        # Choose a proper compiler (Intel compiler is recommended).
-        # OpenMP and AVX512 must be enabled for MIC version.
+        # OpenMP and AVX512 must be enabled for the MIC version.
-        # See instructions in makefile for more information.
+        # See instructions in the makefile for more information.
         your-preferred-editor makefile
         make
         # MF_LBM.mic will be generated